As promised today I’ll be dealing with the TOP 5 Don’ts for VMware.

 5) Use 64-bit operating systems unless you are running 64-bit applications.

 Whilst 64-bit operating systems are near enough the norm these days, do check that you need to use 64 bit as these require more memory overhead than 32-bit.
 Compare the benchmarks of 32/64-bit applications to determine whether it is necessary to use the 64-bit version.

-I'm running a webinar on VMware memory ‘Taking a Trip down vSphere Memory Lane’ this Wednesday, visit our website and sign up to come along
+We're running a webinar on VMware Capacity Management on May 25th visit our website and sign up to come along.